 - Warm up the milk to 110F/44C, add the sugar, and mix to dissolve.
 Add the yeast and set it aside in a warm, draft-free place for 5 minutes or until frothy.

-- Add the lemon rind and vanilla.
+- Add the lemon zest and vanilla.

 - Separate the eggs.
 For the dough, we will use only the yolks.
 (The egg white will be used to make the filling.)